- Section Policies

 Please read these guidelines carefully as manuscripts that do not comply with the following may be returned to the author.

-- Manuscripts should be submitted to email@example.com as a Word document, with a title page that clearly indicates the author(s)’ name(s), institutional affiliations, and contact information.
+- Manuscripts should be submitted to firstname.lastname@example.org as a single Word document, with a title page that clearly indicates the author(s)’ name(s), institutional affiliations, and contact information.
 Indicate what type of submission it is (e.g., research study; critical literature review).

 – Submit images and tables as separate files, indicating where they should be placed in the text (e.g., [Table 1: Title]).

 - All manuscripts must be formatted according to the 6th edition of the APA Publication Manual, both in the text and in the references.
 You can find instructions for proper APA formatting here: https://owl.english.purdue.edu/owl/resource/560/01/.

 – Use double-spacing throughout the manuscript, including block quotes.

 – Use single quotation marks only for quotes within quotes.
 Double quotes should be used in all other instances.

 - The manuscript must have: Title; Author(s) and affiliation(s); Abstract in English and French (max.
 200 words); Keywords (3-5).
 Critical Book Reviews do not require an abstract.